Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/5cb0d6b1-a1c1-4383-8a50-172a821a6b31)

 Regarding the amount shown on the graph, it is important to note that 80$ in 1912 is more or less equal to 2 500$ in 2023.
 Quite an expense.<br>
 After taking a look at some important features.
-A question arises, do these attributes have much of an impact on survival?
+A question arises, Do these attributes have much of an impact on survival?

 Gender seems to have a detrimental impact on survival.